EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Related Work

 \subsection{Active Learning}

-\paragraph{Traditional Active Learning} Active learning, also referred to as experimental design, aims to obtain optimal performance with fewer selected data (or experiments) \citep{lindley1956measure, mackay1992information, settles2012active}.
-Traditional active learning aims to select the next data point to label.
+\paragraph{Traditional Active Learning.~~} Active learning, also referred to as experimental design, aims to obtain optimal performance with fewer selected data (or experiments) \citep{lindley1956measure, mackay1992information, settles2012active}.
+Traditional active learning aims to select the \emph{next data point} to label.
 Many information theoretical approaches have shown promising results in various settings with different acquisition functions \citep{ mackay1992information,mccallumzy1998employing, houlsby2011bayesian}.
-These methods commonly assume that there exist fully observed data, and the acquisition decision is instance wise.
+These methods commonly assume that the data are fully observed, and the acquisition decision is instance wise.
 Little work has dealt with missing values within instances. \citet{zheng2002active} deal with missing data values by imputing with traditional non-probabilistic methods \citep{little1987statistical} first.
 It is still an instance-wise active learning framework.

-Different from traditional active learning, our proposed framework aims to for perform variable-wise active learning for each instance.
+Different from traditional active learning, our proposed framework performs \emph{variable-wise active learning} for \emph{each} instance.
 In this setting, information theoretical acquisition functions need a new design as well as non-trivial approximations.
 The most closely related work is the aforementioned DRAL \citep{lewenberg2017knowing}, which deals with variable-wise active learning for each instance.

-\paragraph{Sequential variable selection} Active sequential feature selection is of great need, especially in cost-sensitive applications.
-Thus, many methods have also been applied. \citet{melville2004active,saar2009active} have designed objectives to select any feature from any instance to minimize the cost to archive high accuracy.
+\paragraph{Active Feartue Acquisition (AFA).~} Active sequential feature selection is of great need, especially in cost-sensitive applications.
+Thus, many methods have also been applied and resulted in the class of methodologies called Active Feature Acquisition (AFA) \citep{melville2004active,saar2009active, thahir2012efficient, huang2018active}.
+For instance, \citet{melville2004active,saar2009active} have designed objectives to select any feature from any instance to minimize the cost to achieve high accuracy.
 The proposed framework is very general.
-However, the realization of these framework relies on various heuristics and suffer from limited scalability.
-Most recently, \citet{shim2018joint} employ reinforcement learning for sequential feature selection, where an agent takes feature selection actions or stop the decision.
+However, the problem setting of AFA methods is different from our active variable selection problem.AFA aims to select training set optimally that would result in the best classifier (model), while assume that the test data are fully observed.
+On the contrary, our framework aims to identify and acquire high value information sequentially for each teat instance.